 All the attributes for datasets defined in the previous section, plus the following ones:

-has landing page: document An HTML page (indicated by its URL) representing a page for the corpus.
+has landing page: document An HTML page (indicated by its URL) representing a browsable page for the corpus.

 has sub-dataset: dataset A link to a subset of the whole corpus dataset.